mbclark37/comp423-course-notes/docs/tutorials/rust-setup.md

-# Setting Up a Dev Container for Rust and Creating a Project
+# Creating Your First Rust Project!

 * Primary author: [Maddie Clark](https://github.com/mbclark37)

 * Reviewer: [Lucy Good](https://github.com/lucykgood)

+## Setting Up Your Development Environment
 To set up a Dev Container for Rust, you must either have Docker downloaded or have an understanding of GitHub Codespaces.

 ??? note "What is Docker?"